DearCM1/South-Island-Recipes/Reading/New Words.md

 ### **Fait Accompli**

 A thing that has already happened/decided before those affected hear about it, and have no option but to accept it.
-> *"The students low grades were a fait accompli."*
+> *"The student's low grades were a fait accompli."*

 ### **Eschew**